All Episodes

 I appreciate it.

-Thank you, sir very much.
+Thank you, sir, very much.

-Um I was out of work for about a year and a half.
+You know, I was out of work for about a year and a half.

-It cost me my house, my car, cost me my fiance, cost me everything.
+It cost me my house, my car, cost me my fiancé, cost me everything.

-And uh it's not all bad, then I just I couldn't sit around.
+Yeah, I just couldn't sit around.

-I took the last hundred bucks, and I had to start a company so that I could have a job so that I could pay my bills, and uh, you know, here I am.
+I took the last hundred bucks, and I had to start a company so that I could have a job so that I could pay my bills.

-I'm not gonna take any government money.
+I'm not going to take any government money.

-I'm not gonna take any handouts.
+I'm not going to take any handouts.

-Um, wait a minute.
+Oh, wait a minute.

-You mean you went out and you started, you got your you started your own company or you created your own job?
+You mean you went out and you started, you got your, you started your own company or you created your own job?

-Well, you know how insensitive that is.
+Well, you know how insensitive that is?

 We just had the story that people are feeling guilty who have jobs.